flashbots/op-rbuilder/docs/flashblocks.md

 | `flashblocks.end-buffer-ms` | Time reserved at end of slot for final processing | 0 |

 ### Caveats
-- If the payload timestamp is in the past or remaining time is 0, the scheduler falls back to using the full block_time
+- If the payload timestamp is in the past or remaining time is 0, the scheduler will not trigger any flashblocks.
 - Late FCU arrivals result in fewer flashblocks being produced (proportional to remaining time)

 ## Block building flow